 Dahlia FAQ

-You sell tubers and plants, what is the difference?
+You sell tubers and potted plants, what is the difference?

 Tubers are, in fact, just the tubers.
-They are sold with at least one eye and ready for planting.
+They are sold with at least one viable ‘eye’ and ready for planting.
 Tubers are available for local pick-up, local delivery and shipping across Canada.

-Plants are tubers that we have started in our greenhouse in one gallon pots.
-They are planted in April and ready to be transplanted in your garden or larger container to go on and grow up.
-Plants are only available for local pick-up and local delivery and are ready to leave the greenhouse in early to mid May.
+Potted plants are tubers that we have sprouted and potted up in our greenhouse in one gallon containers.
+They are planted in April and ready to be transplanted in your garden or larger container to go on and grow up once the weather allows.
+We have a limited selection of potted dahlias as greenhouse space is a premium and we have to manage our space in the spring.
+Plants are only available for local pick-up and local delivery, and are ready to leave the greenhouse in early to mid-May.

 When is your spring sale?

-Both tubers and plants will be available for purchase in February.
+Both tubers and plants will be available for purchase in late winter once we complete dividing tuber clumps and determine stock coming out of winter storage.
 Email subscribers will be the first notified and first to be able to purchase.
 You can sign up to receive our emails on our website, scroll to the bottom to find the subscription box.

 Where are your dahlia tubers from?

-Our tubers are grown right here in Manitoba.
+Our tubers are grown right here in Manitoba on our farm.

 As we expand our collection, we import new varieties from other Canadian and international growers.
 Those tubers are grown for a minimum of one year on our farm which gives us the opportunity to trial their viability and determine if we do in fact want to offer them to our customers.